UW-GAC/analysis_pipeline/README.md

 ### GRM

-An as alternative to separating recent relatedness from ancestry, one can compute a Genetic Relatedness Matrix (GRM).
+An as alternative to separating recent relatedness from ancestry, one can compute a Genetic Relationship Matrix (GRM).

 `grm.py`
 1. `grm.R`